alexmerkel/ytarchiver/README.md

 where `DIR` is the directory in which to store the downloaded files, `LANG` is the subtitle language to include (e.g. `en`) and `VIDEO` is the ID or URL used by
 YouTube to identify a video or playlist (e.g. `dQw4w9WgXcQ`).
 The optional `-c` flag instructs the script to verify the integrity of the downloaded video file using ffmpeg.
 In addition to the metadata stored inside the video file, a database called `archive.db` is created, where the metadata as well as a checksum are stored.
-After youtube-dl completed its process, the script `ytapost.py` will be called automatically to perform the post-processing steps.
 The `VIDEO` can be omitted if the specified directory contains a file called `playlist` which contains the ID of the playlist to archive.
 The `LANG` can be omitted as well if, in addition to the `playlist` file, the specified directory contains a file called `language` which contains the subtitle language code (e.g. `en` for English, `de` for German, etc).
 Alternatively, the playlist and language info can also be stored inside the archive database along with additional information about the channel.
 This is the recommended way when archiving a channel where the archive is updated as new videos